Ensuring self-excluded customers do not receive marketing materials

-Gambling businesses must comply with the relevant requirements set out in LCCP, the Data Protection Act 2018 and PECR when using affiliates to undertake direct marketing.
+Gambling businesses must comply with the relevant requirements set out in LCCP, the Data Protection Act 2018 (opens in new tab) and Privacy and Electronic Communications Regulations (PECR) (opens in new tab) when using affiliates to undertake direct marketing.
 We, and the ICO, consider that you are primarily responsible for any breaches.

 You could manage the risk of an affiliate marketing to those who have self-excluded by ensuring that the affiliate removes from its marketing list any individual who has self-excluded.
 However, you will be held responsible if the affiliate does not process and manage that data appropriately.